SiddSS/SiddSS.github.io/_pages/index.md

 Modeling real world problems into mathematical models and then finding clever ways of solving them is something that I truly enjoy.

 My hobbies are playing basketball and debating.
-Feel free to have a strong opinion on any topic conversing with me, always interested in learning multiple perspectives on any topic :)
+Feel free to have a strong opinion on any topic conversing with me, always interested in learning multiple perspectives :)

 <!-- Hi!
 My name is Siddharth Singh Solanki.